vertica/VerticaPy/docs/source/user_guide_data_exploration_correlations.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_de_plot_corr_7.html

 Lastly, we'll look at the relationship between categorical columns.
-In this case, the 'Cramer's V' method is very efficient.
-Since there is no position in the Euclidean space for those variables, the 'Cramer's V' coefficients cannot be negative (which is a sign of an opposite relationship) and they will range in the interval ``[0,1]``.
+In this case, the ``Cramer's V`` method is very efficient.
+Since there is no position in the Euclidean space for those variables, the ``Cramer's V`` coefficients cannot be negative (which is a sign of an opposite relationship) and they will range in the interval ``[0,1]``.

 .. code-block:: python